Midwest region gas prices rose from last week. Here's how much

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Topeka Capital-Journal: Midwest region gas prices rose from last week
+This article originally appeared on Springfield News-Leader: Midwest region gas prices rose from last week